Comfort foods that won’t derail your diet

 Comfort foods have many benefits: making you feel warm and cozy, leading you to recall wonderful memories and, of course, they are delicious.

 But generally, they also tend to be “junk food.”
 Comfort foods can be high in fat and calories with little or no nutritional benefit.
 But are there any comfort foods out there that aren’t high in calories and are actually good for you?

-An article on health.com explored just that, concluding that some of those goodies we crave can also have health benefits.
+A recent article on health.com explored just that, concluding that some of those goodies we crave can also have health benefits.
 According to the article, the following foods can satisfy you and positively contribute to your overall health: